gluwa/creditcoin-legacy/readme.md

 Creditcoin is a network that enables cross-blockchain credit transaction and credit history building.
 Creditcoin uses blockchain technology to ensure the objectivity of its credit transaction history: each transaction on the network is distributed and verified by the network.

-Gluwa is a company founded the Creditcoin protocol.
+The Creditcoin protocol was created by Gluwa.
 Gluwa Creditcoin is the official implementation of the Creditcoin protocol by Gluwa.

 For more information, see https://www.gluwa.com/creditcoin, or read the original whitepaper.